skippyr/themes-creator/README.md

   given, it will print the theme to `stdout`.

-  If the theme file that you create is intended to be a script, it will automatically turned it into an executable.
+  If the theme file that you create is intended to be a script, it will be automatically turned into an executable.

 ## Support